-The CFHS is currently working with Canadian politicians to move a comprehensive dog protection bill that protects working dogs (police, military, etc...), while advocating for more effective legislation to shut down puppy mills (and keep them closed) and make all aspects of dog fighting illegal.
+Thanks to your support, CFHS is currently working with Canadian politicians to advance a comprehensive dog protection bill that protects working dogs (police, military, etc...), while advocating for more effective legislation to shut down puppy mills (and keep them closed) and make all aspects of dog fighting illegal.

-In order to advance our work we are launching our next strategic initiative this fall – a comprehensive research report demonstrating the scope and scale of the puppy mill problem in Canada.
+In order to advance our work we are launching our next strategic initiative – a comprehensive research report demonstrating the scope and scale of the puppy mill problem in Canada.
 But we need your help on Global Giving Bonus Day to make this happen.
-We need an additional $20,000 to fund the research, writing, translation and distribution of this essential report that will be the first of its kind exposing these mills that operate behind glossy websites, innocent-looking Kijiji posts, and pet store sales.
+We need an additional $20,000 to fund the research, writing, translation and distribution of this essential report that will be the first of its kind exposing these deplorable mills that operate behind glossy websites, innocent-looking on-line classified ads, and pet store sales.
 We will demonstrate the abuse that happens when puppies are a profitable product and animals aren’t protected by the law.
-Our legislators won’t be able to ignore the reality of puppy mill abuse.
+Our legislators won’t be able to continue to ignore the devastating reality of puppy mill abuse.
 This report will be an invaluable tool in helping us push for change to animal welfare laws by exposing and closing markets for puppy mill operators.

 As a founding member of the National Farm Animal Care Council (NFACC), the CFHS has been improving living conditions for Canada’s farm animals since the Council’s inception in 2005.
 As a leader in establishing science-based standards, the CFHS negotiates with animal industry leaders to update and strengthen the codes that define standards for the treatment of animals used for profit – known as Codes of Practice.